woojoo666/arcana-notes/temp notes6.md

 but in Entangle I kinda want all functions to look the same, regardless of how it's implemented internally

+there is a similar method we explored earlier, in the sections "State Variables and Actions" and "Random Syntax Stuff" where we keep a list of how many calls were made to a certain function

+	stateVariable. = 0
+	for ( reduceFn.calls with nthChild(3n+1) ): // using css selector style, selects items 1, 4, 7, 10, ...
+		stateVariable++

+however, this is also not as intuitive and simple as just calling a function directly eg

+	stateVariable. = 0
+	reduceFn:
+		stateVariable++

+however, as noted in the section "Random Syntax Stuff", the `.calls` list comprehension method is more powerful and flexible so it's a tradeoff of flexibility vs simplicity

 interpreter can be modeled as a function too so maybe, you can only clone a module if you can see the source code